kuhnevan/angular-tailwind-ek/README.md

 # AngularTailwindEk

-An example project for using tailwind css with Angular v >= 11.2
+Responsive grid with a dark mode toggle using tailwind css with Angular v >= 11.2

 Tailwind setup done by following [Setup TailwindCSS In Angular](https://dev.to/angular/setup-tailwindcss-in-angular-the-easy-way-1i5l)